WinNamedPipesLib Package

 By default events fire on the main UI thread.
 The IOCP worker threads receive each completion, package the buffer, and PostMessage the result to a hidden STATIC-class window owned by the coordinator.
 The window’s subclassed WndProc then raises the BASIC event from the message loop.
 This means the consuming process must be pumping a Win32 message loop for events to be delivered.
 Forms-based hosts already are; console hosts and Windows services are not, and need either NamedPipeServer.ManualMessageLoopEnter (and the matching ManualMessageLoopLeave) or FreeThreadingEvents = True.

 Setting FreeThreadingEvents to True skips the marshalling round-trip and raises events directly from the IOCP worker thread.
-Performance is higher and there is no message-loop requirement, but the consumer’s event handlers must be thread-safe — multiple ClientMessageReceived events from different clients can fire concurrently, and global / class state touched from the handler is not protected by the implicit UI-thread serialisation that the default mode gives.
+Performance is higher and there is no message-loop requirement, but the consumer’s event handlers must be thread-safe — multiple ClientMessageReceived events from different clients can fire concurrently, and global / class state touched from the handler is not protected by the implicit UI-thread serialisation that the default mode provides.

 The flag must be set before Start (server side) or before the first Connect call (client side); it is read once and propagated to every per-connection object.